How To Overcome Fear of Swallowing Pills

 Now the only time I have difficulty is when the pill is really large.
 That is still intimidating and sometimes they are noticeable even in food.
 So I have bought a pill cutter to cut any pill into a smaller and more manageable size.

-This is great for when you get a large pill prescribed for you.
-You can put it into this device and it will cut it into smaller pieces for you.
+This is the pill cutter that I have at home.
+It is great for when I get a large pill prescribed for me.
+I can put it into this device and it will cut it into smaller pieces for me.
+That makes it less noticeable, which makes it easier for me to swallow them.

 The Proper Way